 Already today Caterpillar is well prepared to meet these technological requirements.
 We are currently successfully testing engines that meet IMO II emission requirements.
 The following components have been changed:

 - Turbocharging system

 - injection system

 - combustion chambers

-- longer stroke

 - camshaft

-- $\, FCT \, \, system \,$
+- FCT system

 The FCT system is the major building block of the LEE engine concept.
-The pilot engines will be introduced into the market in 2010.